-The EUA (Figure 10.1) is comprised of approximately 293 acres within Sections 20, 21, 28, and 29 of Township 22 South, Range 31 East.
+The EUA (Figure 10.1) is comprised of approximately 293 acres within Sections 20, 21, 28, and 29 of Township 22 South, Range 31 East, NMPM.
 It is surrounded by barbed wire fence and is restricted exclusively for the use of the DOE, its contractors, and subcontractors in support of the project.
 In addition, this area is defined as the point of closest public access, for the purposes of performing accident consequence assessments for the general public, in the WIPP Documented Safety Analysis (DSA).
 This area is marked by DOE "No Trespassing" signs and will be patrolled by WIPP security personnel to detect unauthorized activities or uses.
 A detailed description of this area can be found on engineering drawing 24-C-007-W3.

-An additional area west of the WIPP parking lot and North Access Road will be established for construction of a new mine shaft.
-The approximate area as shown in Figure 10.1 (red-shaded area), will have the same restrictions as established above for the current EUA.
-This area will be ultimately added to the EUA and the referenced drawing after installation of the fence and acquisition of survey points.
+An additional area west of the WIPP parking lot and Louis Whitlock Road was established for construction of a new mine shaft.
+The area, as shown in Figure 10.1 (red-shaded area), has the same restrictions as established above for the current EUA.
+This area will ultimately be added to the EUA and the referenced drawing.

-Additional areas restricted exclusively for the use of the DOE, its contractors, and subcontractors include the H-19 Evaporation Pond near the southeast corner of the Off

-Limits Area and a rally point/equipment staging area near the southwest corner of the WLWA.
+Additional areas restricted exclusively for the use of the DOE, its contractors, and subcontractors include the H-19 Evaporation Pond near the southeast corner of the Off-Limits Area and a rally point/equipment staging area near the southwest corner of the WLWA.

-10.2.3 Off Limits Area
+10.2.3 Off-Limits Area

-The Off Limits Area (Figure 10.1) is a sector comprised of 1453.9 acres, or 2.2 square miles (more or less), within Sections 20, 21, 28, and 29 of Township 22 South, Range 31 East.
-This sector is managed as an area wherein unauthorized entry and the unauthorized introduction of weapons and/or dangerous materials (as provided in 10 CFR §\$860.3 and 860.4) is prohibited.
+The Off-Limits Area (Figure 10.1) is a sector comprised of 1453.9 acres, or 2.2 square miles (more or less), within Sections 20, 21, 28, and 29 of Township 22 South, Range 31 East, NMPM.
+This sector is managed as an area wherein unauthorized entry and the unauthorized introduction of weapons and/or dangerous materials (as provided in 10 CFR §§860.3 and 860.4) is prohibited.
 Pertinent prohibitions and subsequent penalties (10 CFR §860.5) are posted at intervals along the perimeter as directed in 10 CFR §860.6.
-Grazing and public thoroughfare continue until such time that these activities present a threat to the security, safety, and/or environmental quality of WIPP.
-This sector will be patrolled by WIPP security personnel to detect unauthorized activity or use.
+Grazing and public thoroughfare continue until such time that these activities present a threat to the security, safety, and/or environmental quality of the WIPP.
 While the subject sector is posted, the area is not entirely fenced.
-For a detailed description of the area included in the Off Limits Area, refer to Federal Register Document Number 94-18917.
+For a detailed description of the area included in the Off-Limits Area, refer to Federal Register Document Number 94-18917.